 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

 Fine and Cozart

-The piano is huge and powerful, yet the percussive and lighter qualities of the instrument are heard clearly and in proper relation to the orchestra as a whole.
+The piano is huge and powerful, yet the percussive and lighter qualities on the instrument are clearly heard in proper relation to the orchestra as a whole.

 I simply cannot criticize the work that Fine and Cozart have achieved with this recording, and believe me, there are very few records in this world about which I could not find something to criiticize.
 It is, after all, our job, and we like to set VERY high standards for the work we do.